Ghost in the Shell (1995 film): Audio

 Ghost in the Shell's recording was done with a high-end studio to achieve superior sound throughout the film.
-A spatializer was used to alter the sound, specifically in the electronic brain conversations, to modify the voices.
-Composer Kenji Kawai scored the film.
+A spatializer was used to alter the sound and, specifically in the electronic brain conversations, modify the characters’ voices.
+Composer Kenji Kawai wrote the film’s score.
 For the main theme, Kawai tried to imagine the setting and convey the essence of that world in the music.
-He used classical Japanese in the opening theme "Making of a Cyborg".
+He incorporated classical Japanese music in the opening theme "Making of a Cyborg".
 The composition is a mixture of Bulgarian harmony and traditional Japanese notes; the haunting chorals are a wedding song sung to dispel all evil influences.
-Symphony conductor Sarah Penicka-Smith notes that the song's lyrics are fitting for the union between Kusanagi and Project 2501 at the climax of the movie.
-Kawai originally wanted to use Bulgarian folk music singers, but used Japanese folk singers instead.
+Symphony conductor Sarah Penicka-Smith notes that the song's lyrics are fitting for the union between Kusanagi and Project 2501 at the climax of the film.
+Kawai originally wanted to use Bulgarian folk music singers, but used Japanese ones instead.
 "See You Everyday" is different from the rest of the soundtrack, being a pop song sung in Cantonese by Fang Ka Wing.

 The ending credits theme of the film's English version is "One Minute Warning" by Passengers, a collaboration between U2 and Brian Eno.
 The song appeared on the album Original Soundtracks 1, and was one of three songs on that album to actually be featured in a film.
-Andy Frain, the founder of Manga Entertainment and an executive producer on the film, was a former marketing director for Island Records, the record label that publishes U2's songs.
+Andy Frain, the founder of Manga Entertainment and an executive producer for the film, was a former marketing director for Island Records, the record label that publishes U2's discography.

 Releases

-The film had its world premiere at the Tokyo International Film Festival in October 1995, before its general release in November.
-The premiere in the United Kingdom happened on 11 November 1995 as part of the London Film Festival in Leicester Square.
-It was originally rated R by the MPAA due to full nudity and graphic violence, when it was first released in the United States.
+The film had its world premiere at the Tokyo International Film Festival on 18 October 1995 before its general release in November.
+It premiered in the United Kingdom on 11 November 1995 as part of the London Film Festival in Leicester Square.
+It was originally rated R by the Motion Picture Association of America (MPAA) due to full nudity and graphic violence when it was first released in the United States.